Secodis/TSS-WEB/Controls/SecImpl_Data-Security.md

 ## {{site.TITLE_IMPL_DATASEC_CERTS}}

 1. External HTTPS connections MUST use valid X.509 certificates issued by a trusted certificate authority (CA).
+2. External Websites MUST receive at least an "A" rating from the SSLLabs Server Test[^2].
-2. X.509 certificates MUST use RSA with at least 3072 bit or ECDSA with at least 256 bit keys[^4].
+3. X.509 certificates MUST use RSA with at least 3072 bit or ECDSA with at least 256 bit keys[^4].
-3. External customer applications (UIs) SHOULD use Extended Validation (EV) certificates.
+4. External customer applications (UIs) SHOULD use Extended Validation (EV) certificates.
-4. Wildcard certificated MUST not be used.
+5. Wildcard certificated MUST not be used.

 ## {{site.TITLE_IMPL_DATASEC_ENCRYPT-REST}}